hyperledger/fabric-private-chaincode/samples/application/ccapi/README.md

 1. Step 1-2: The API server is listening for requests on a specified port over an HTTP channel and sends it to the handler.
 2. Step 3: The handler starts by determining the appropriate transaction invocation based on the requested endpoint and calling the corresponding chaincode API.
 3. Step 4: The chaincode API is responsible for parsing and ensuring the payload is correctly parsed into a format that is FPC-friendly.
 This parsing step is crucial, as it prepares the data to meet FPC’s privacy and security requirements before it reaches the peer.
-4. Step 5: FPCUtils is the step where the actual transaction invocation happens and it follows the steps explained in [here](https://github.com/hyperledger/fabric-rfcs/blob/main/text/0000-fabric-private-chaincode-1.0.md#fpc-transaction-flow) as it builds on top of the FPC Client SDK.
+4. Step 5: FPCUtils is the step where the actual transaction invocation happens.
+It follows the steps explained in [here](https://github.com/hyperledger/fabric-rfcs/blob/main/text/0000-fabric-private-chaincode-1.0.md#fpc-transaction-flow) as it builds on top of the FPC Client SDK.

 ![CCAPIFlow](./CCAPIFlow.png)

 ## User Experience

-CCAPI is using docker and docker-compose for spinning up all the required components needed to work.
+CCAPI uses docker and docker-compose to spin up all the required components to work.

 Have a look at the [fpc-docker-compose.yaml](./fpc-docker-compose.yaml) to see how we use different env vars.
 Most of these environment variables are required by any client application to work and communicate with FPC.
 If you followed the [cc-tools-demo](../../chaincode/cc-tools-demo/README.md) tutorial, the values should be the same.

+Note: The following steps should run outside the FPC dev container

 Start by running: